FAQs

 This section covers the full scope of litigation arising from injuries sustained outside of a clinical context.
 This includes litigation arising from workplace accidents, motor accidents and abuse claims.
 We have a separate table for industrial disease claims.

-Firms that represent insurers and other defendants are ranked on a UK-wide basis in our Mainly Defendant table.
-Firms that act for individuals bringing claims are ranked on a regional basis in our Mainly Claimant tables.
+Firms that represent insurers and other defendants are ranked in our Mainly Defendant category, which covers firms separately in Scotland, Wales and Northern Ireland alongside a UK-wide table.
+Firms that act for individuals, or groups of individuals, bringing claims are ranked on a regional basis in our Mainly Claimant tables.

 Certain niche areas of international work are also covered by this section, such as injuries and abuse resulting from wars and corporate negligence, although purely travel-related injuries are covered in a separate section within the Travel section of the guide entitled International Personal Injury.